Radimal/marvelous-chestnut/src/pages/about.md

 ---
 title: Why We Started Radimal
-subtitle: (and Why It’s About So Much More Than Radiology Reports)
+subtitle: "(and Why It’s About So Much More Than Radiology Reports)"
 image: ''
 image_alt: ''
 seo: